JorelAli/CommandAPI/docssrc/src/objectivearguments.md

 ### Example - Unregister all objectives by criteria

-Say we wanted to create a command to unregister all commands based on a given criteria.
+Say we wanted to create a command to unregister all objectives based on a given criteria.
 Let's create a command with the following form:

 ```
 /unregisterall <objective critera>